 Emily Starbuck Gerson (formerly Crone) is an award-winning journalist, editor, and passionate storyteller who’s been writing professionally since 2007.
-In the fall of 2019, she and her wife (who serves in the Air Force) moved San Antonio, Texas, to England, where Emily works as a full-time freelance writer for US-based businesses.
+In the fall of 2019, she and her wife (who serves in the Air Force) moved from San Antonio, Texas, to England, where Emily works as a full-time freelance writer for US-based businesses.

 Her primary areas of expertise include personal finance, small business, LGBTQ+ topics, travel, caregiving, and self-improvement, but she has the chops to research and write about any subject.
 Throughout her career, Emily has been trained extensively in writing for both journalism and marketing.
 She also has significant experience with SEO, social media, blogging, and content strategy.